Our Healthy Place Shaping approach

 Healthy Place Shaping is a collaborative approach to creating sustainable, well designed communities, where healthy behaviours are the norm and which provide a sense of belonging and community.

-Why is this approach important?
+Why this approach is so important

 Healthy Place Shaping is one of Active Oxfordshire's Three Pillars, and as such represents a key priority for our organisation.
 The Healthy Place Shaping approach is based on three main interventions: